RuopuFan/MobileAppUsage/README.md

 2. What categories are more male-/female-dominated?
 What are some of the gender-neutral categories?
 How are they connected with the user's age, occupation, nationality, and educational background?

-3. For price-sensitive users and those who are not, what are the distributions of annual income and average monthly spending on apps?
-Cluster in personality?
+3. For price-sensitive users and those who are not, what are the distributions of annual income?
 What makes them decide to download and make in-app purchases?
-Any suggestions for companies or app developers to pitch their app to those users?

 - Link to the bookdown book: https://ruopufan.github.io/MobileAppUsage/